sinhasagar507/distributed-banking-system/README.md

 docker run -d --net mongo-shard-cluster --name router-2 -p 27142:27017 mongo:4.4 mongos --port 27017 --configdb config-svr-replica-set/config-svr-1:27017,config-svr-2:27017,config-svr-3:27017 --bind_ip_all
 ```

-Here we also bind our config servers to router.
+Here also bind the config servers to router.
 This way router will have access to metadata of shards and can redirect query to appropriate shard.

-Now we have to connected config servers and routers.
-Let us proceed and connect our shards to this architecture.
+Now the config servers and routers are connected.
+Let's proceed and connect the shards to this architecture.

 ## Connect Shards to Routers and Config Servers.